 Probation with Warning for Dismissal (PW) - Students will be placed on Probation with Warning for Dismissal if their term GPA is below 2.000 for a second consecutive term (including half-terms), or if their cumulative GPA is below 2.000, with two complete terms at the University of Michigan.
 Students on Probation with Warning are experiencing recurrent or severe academic difficulties.
-Students who demonstrate incremental improvement in grades during subsequent terms, but whose GPA's remain below 2.0, may be allowed to continue on Probation with Warning until they achieve a cumulative GPA of 2.0.
-Students on Probation with Warning for Dismissal must meet with the Director of the Office of Undergraduate Student Affairs, in addition to their academic advisor, to develop a plan for academic success.
+Students who demonstrate incremental improvement in grades during subsequent terms, but whose GPA's remain below 2.0, may be allowed to continue on Probation with Warning for Dismissal must meet with the Director of the Office of Undergraduate Student Affairs, in addition to their academic advisor, to develop a plan for academic success.
 If a student does not earn a 2.0 term GPA during the term in which they are on Probation with Warning, the student will be reviewed by the Academic Standards Board for dismissal from the School of Kinesiology.